ssilverman/snowy-json/README.md

   and its name will be "error" when the result is `false` and "annotation" when the result is `true`.

-In all cases, `Annotation.isValid()` indicates whether the annotation is considered valid or auxiliary.
+For annotations, `Annotation.isValid()` indicates whether the annotation is considered valid or auxiliary.
 When
 [failed annotations](#option-collect_annotations_for_failed) are collected, invalid annotations indicate an annotation that would otherwise exist if the associated schema had not failed.

-For errors, an invalid annotation means that the instance location is valid, but the associated schema application failed.
+For errors, `Error.isPruned()` means that the result is not relevant to the schema result.
 For example, "oneOf" will pass validation if one subschema passes and all the other subschemas fail.
-All failing subschemas will indicate an error, but the annotation will be marked as not valid.
+All failing subschemas will indicate an error, but it will be marked as _pruned_.

 This is useful to track coverage vs. a minimal set of useful errors.

+The `Results` class provides some tools for sorting and collecting annotations and errors.
+It does the work of extracting a list of useful results.

 The locations are given as
 [JSON Pointers](https://www.rfc-editor.org/rfc/rfc6901.html).